MrFarland/DM-Operations-Center/README.md

 #### Fan Content Policy
 MrFarland's DM Operations Center for EncounterPlus is unofficial Fan Content permitted under the Fan Content Policy.
 Not approved/endorsed by Wizards.
 Portions of the materials used are property of Wizards of the Coast. ©Wizards of the Coast LLC

-## Related
-The following are some other projects I am working on that you might be interested in:

-[Campaign Manager]() - A collection of tools and templates to help DM's manage their D&D campaigns in EncounterPlus.

-[Encyclopedia Exandria]() - A comprehensive reference module for the world of Exandria and the Crtiical Role universe.

 ## Support
 When I got back into D&D, I was amazed to find a thriving ecosystem.
 The D&D community helped me get back up to speed with ease and I am eternally grateful.
 It is for that reason, everything I create is completely free.